Explore the latest books of this year!

 • The Longest Ride

-Ninety-one-year-old Ira Levinson finds himself stranded and injured after a car crash, struggling to stay conscious.
-As he drifts in and out of awareness, a familiar figure appears: his late wife, Ruth, who died nine years earlier.
-She encourages him to hold on by sharing stories from their life together, including their meeting, the art they cherished, and the impact of WWII on their families.
-Though he knows Ruth isn't truly there, Ira clings to her memories, revisiting both the joys and sorrows of their marriage.
-Meanwhile, at a bull-riding event, college senior Sophia Danko is navigating life after a breakup when she meets Luke, a cowboy who contrasts sharply with her privileged peers.
-Through Luke, Sophia is drawn into a world where survival and success are intertwined with life and death.
-As their romance blossoms, she begins to envision a future that diverges from her original plans—one that Luke could transform, provided his hidden secret doesn’t unravel it first.
-The lives of Ira and Ruth, along with Sophia and Luke, intersect in unexpected ways, illustrating that even the toughest choices can lead to extraordinary journeys, transcending despair and death to explore the depths of the human heart.
+A remarkable story of everlasting love unfolds as two couples' lives intersect in profound ways.
+Ninety-one-year-old Ira Levinson finds himself injured and stranded after a car crash, struggling to stay conscious.
+In this critical moment, he envisions his late wife, Ruth, who encourages him to hold on by sharing memories of their life together—how they met, the art they collected, and the impact of WWII on their families.
+Despite knowing Ruth isn't physically there, Ira clings to her words, reliving the joys and sorrows of their marriage.
+Meanwhile, at a local bull-riding event, college senior Sophia Danko's life takes a turn when she meets Luke, a young cowboy who contrasts sharply with the privileged boys at her school.
+As she recovers from a recent breakup, Sophia is drawn into Luke's world, where survival and success are intertwined with risk.
+Their romance blossoms, prompting Sophia to envision a future far different from her original plans—one that Luke could shape, provided his hidden secret doesn't unravel it.
+Ira and Ruth, Sophia and Luke—two couples separated by years and experiences, yet their stories converge with unexpected poignancy, showcasing how even the toughest decisions can lead to extraordinary journeys of the heart.

 The Longest Ride